waawal/enviro/README.rst

 *Environmentally Friendly Configuration*

-`enviro` lets you and your users set default values of `os.environ.get` from a file.
+`enviro` lets you and your users set default values of `os.environ` from a file.

 Usage
 -----

 Populating your Default Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~